THUSIGSICLAB/FineDance/README.md

 ### Download the FineDance Dataset

+We introduce a Fine-grained Choreography Dance dataset(FineDance).
+It comprises over 14.6 hours of data collected from 346 paired songs and dances, was created by 27 professional dancers and a motion capture system, which has accurate body and hand motions.
+The fine-grained 22 dance genres of FineDance spanning traditional and modern styles, which make the genre-matching of generated dance sequences and given music become more challenging.
 The part(7.7 hours) of FineDance dataset can be downloaded at [BaiduNetDisk](https://pan.baidu.com/s/1DdJjfXWZZvnUmqPUrOTf7g?pwd=dkqn)

 ### Dataset Descriptions